timdodsgon/sainsburys/README.md

 ### With Configuration File

 The application can optionally be passed a properties file.
-The properties file can override from one to six values used in the application.
+The properties file can override from one to eight values used in the application.

 The properties file follows a standard format of name=value once per line.